 - Eave designs with extended fascia providing drip edge, and recessed soffit vents (Zoeller 2006).

 - Adequately securing chimneys to the structure.

 - Ensuring windows and doors meet appropriate design pressures (“impact windows and doors”) in addition to being protected from windborne debris.

 - As with windows and doors, there are hurricane-proof garage doors and tracks.
-You may also reinforce an existing garage door using a garage door bracing kit.
+Or reinforce an existing garage door using a garage door bracing kit.

 - Safe-room / Shelter - according to the Federal Emergency Management Agency (FEMA), a safe room is a: “hardened structure specifically designed to meet the FEMA criteria and provide near-absolute protection in extreme weather events, including tornadoes and hurricanes.
 Near-absolute protection means that based on current knowledge of tornadoes and hurricanes, the occupants of a safe room built in accordance with FEMA guidance will have a very high probability of being protected from injury or death.”